-A selection of short films, news reports and advocacy films illustrating the importance of connectivity and mobile phones to refugees.
+A selection of news reports and advocacy films illustrating the importance of connectivity and mobile phones to refugees.

 How do refugees making the perilous trip to Europe use their phones to help with the journey?
 A BBC Media Action film turns your handset into a refugee’s phone to explain.